While Miami may not have too many iconic souvenirs for tourists to work into their budgets, it sure does have a lot to offer the discerning shopper!

 On the waterfront, Bayside Marketplace offers a variety of shops, restaurant and entertainment just moments from downtown Miami.
 Espanola Way is a quirky, amiable street in Miami Beach filled with stalls selling local arts and crafts on weekends.
 U.S. 1 Discount Mall is an air-conditioned flea market in Cutler Bay with over 200 vendors ready to satisfy all consumer desires, from belly piercing to tailoring.

-Sales Tax of 7% is built into purchase prices; as sales taxes are set at state level, there is no way to obtain a refund from the federal government for non-US visitors.
+A Sales Tax of seven percent is built into purchase prices; as sales taxes are set at state level, there is no way to obtain a refund from the federal government for non-US visitors.
 With something for everyone, and then some, Miami is a great city to blow a big wad of holiday cash in.

 Become our Miami Travel Expert